 Fast forward 25 years, and I am now an official all-out nerd when it comes to the National Parks.
 We go out of our way to stop and visit the parks.
 We’re on our second National Parks passport (the first one didn’t have enough spaces for all our cancellation stamps.)
 The kids do the Junior Ranger programs at each park we visit (if they have one), and receive badges for their work.
 I’ve lost count on how many parks we’ve visited … but the kids have well over 20 badges.
 Each.
 We’re taking a trip up to Kentucky soon, as Chris will be officiating a wedding for a sweet couple from our previous church.
 The plan is to hit two parks in South Carolina on the way up, and Chickamauga on the way home.

-I’m not sure if my obsession with making our trips memorable, and for our kids to have experiences together, is shaped more by the wonderful memories I have or the fact that James is no longer around to make new ones.
+I’m not sure if my obsession with making our trips memorable, and for our kids to have experiences together, is shaped more by the wonderful memories I have or the fact that my brother is dead and no longer around to make new memories.
 I’m sure it’s a mixture of both.
 Carrying some of these traditions is a celebration of what my parents provided for me and my siblings: a good, safe, and solid childhood.
 And I’m so grateful for all they sacrificed to make it so.
 I know all-too-well now the temptation of being a lazy parent.
 It would be much easier and a HECK of a lot cheaper to just stay home and let the kids play video games all summer.
 But I want them to have the memories I have to hold on to.
 I want them to have these centering trips that force us to interact with one another, get to know each other better, and to just be The Orr Family.
 Together.